annied222/Project_1/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; After completing all of the analyses and looking over the data collected it can be said that production budget can have an affect on gorss income, but there are other factors as well, including but not limited to how the director is, if the viewers like the movie, the movie genre, and the producing studio.

 Powerpoint: https://docs.google.com/presentation/d/19qZGrXJtz0zmFubgmXvJQRvEElXN5s8l9Z-Hk1jnCjk/edit#slide=id.p

+**Note:**
+Not all of the csvs that helped to create the dataset are included in this repo.
+They were too big and would not push.
+The csvs were shared through slack.